marcomoreira92/PokeMe/README.md

 # PokéMe

 ## Intro
-PokéMe is a small demo app that displays a random Pokémon that a user can add to its favorite list
+PokéMe is a small demo app that displays a random Pokémon that a user can add to his/her favorite list.

 ![App](./documentationImages/6.png)